Sam Delaplane: San Francisco Giants

 On May 31, 2021, Delaplane was acquired by the San Francisco Giants in exchange for cash considerations.
 He was placed on the 60-day injured list the next day as he continued to recover from Tommy John.
 Following the season, on November 30, 2021, Delaplane was non-tendered by the Giants and became a free agent.
 Delaplane re-signed with the Giants on December 1 on a minor league contract and was later invited to spring training.
 He was added to the 40-man roster in June 2022; later in the month, after four rehab outings with the San Jose Giants in which he tallied 11 strikeouts, he was put on the 60-day injured list with a right forearm strain.
 On November 15, Delaplane was designated for assignment by the Giants after they protected multiple prospects from the Rule 5 draft.
 He was non–tendered by the Giants in November 18, and became a free agent.
 Delaplane re–signed with the Giants on a minor league contract the following day.

 Through 2022, in four minor league seasons, Delaplane was 12–6 with 17 saves and a 2.41 ERA, 1.09 WHIP, 15.3 K/9 (278 strikeouts in 164 innings), and a 4.63 SO/W ratio in 104 relief appearances.

 On July 4, 2023, while playing for the High–A Eugene Emeralds, Delaplane combined with Hayden Birdsong, Mat Olsen, and William Kempner to no-hit the Tri-City Dust Devils.
 The no-hitter was the first since 2015, and the first since the franchise became a part of the Giants organization.
 He elected free agency on November 6.
 In 2023 Delaplane pitched for the Double–A Richmond Flying Squirrels, Eugene, and the Single–A San Jose Giants, and was 5-4 with a 4.14 ERA across 32 relief appearances.
 In his 45 2/3 innings, and gave up 31 hits and 36 walks while striking out 67 batters (13.2 strikeouts per 8 innings).
 Delaplane elected free agency following the season on November 6.

 Long Island Ducks

 On April 11, 2024, Delaplane signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 In 23 appearances for the Ducks, he compiled a 3–2 record and 4.63 ERA with 44 strikeouts across 23 1/3 innings pitched.
 On July 9, Delaplane retired from professional baseball.

-Pitching style
+Coaching career

-Delaplane mixes up a 93–96 mph rising four-seam fastball, and an excellent 83–88 mph curveball-grip curveball/slider hybrid that has a high spin rate and late downward movement and which he releases straight over the top like his fastball.
+On January 20, 2026, Delaplane was announced as the pitching coach for the Inland Empire 66ers, the Single-A affiliate of the Seattle Mariners.